piechartssuck/courses/content/modules/01-module.md

 ### for new participants

 Please take your time with these modules.
-I suggest setting 3-4 hours for this initial set and go work in a way that’s conducive to your learning.
-The first module gives you an understand of the R environment while the second deals assigned next Set deals with data wrangling and reshaping, namely making sure data is in what we call a “tidy” format.
+I suggest Weekting 3-4 hours for this initial Week and go work in a way that’s conducive to your learning.
+The first module gives you an understand of the R environment while the second deals assigned next Week deals with data wrangling and reshaping, namely making sure data is in what we call a “tidy” format.
 All analyses will be required to be performed in R. Please reach out if you need help!

 ## Installing R and RStudio (soon to be called Posit)